 Regardless of what either parent may want in terms of custody, family law judges must always make decisions in the best interests of the child.
 A Washington DC child custody lawyer could help a parent who is seeking to retain custody of their children.
 A family law attorney from our firm could also evaluate your current child custody arrangement and request alterations or modifications of an order that no longer meets your or your children’s needs.

-Purpose of Child Custody
+What is the Purpose of Child Custody Law?

 The purpose of child custody law is making a decision about parenting rights in the best interest of the child.
 Parents may, of course, have differing opinions about what arrangement is in their child’s best interest, such as who the child primarily lives with or which parent is going to be making the major decisions.